tigerfarm/tfpconversations/README.md

 + CONVERSATIONS_API_KEY_SECRET : the matching API key secret string
 + CONVERSATIONS_SERVICE_SID : your Conversations service SID (starts with IS).
 + CONVERSATIONS_MESSAGING_SERVICE_SID : Conversation service Messaging Service SID.
-+ CONVERSATIONS_PORT : optional, web server port.
-Default port is 8000.
++ PORT : optional, web server port.
+When running on a local server, default port is 8000.

 Click Deploy app.
 Once the application is deployed, click Manage app.
 You can view the Heroku project environment variables by clicking Settings.